 The student should schedule an appointment with the instructor of the course to discuss the final grade or disciplinary action.
 If the student is still not satisfied, she should schedule an appointment with the appropriate departmental chairperson to discuss the situation.
 The chairperson may request that the instructor also be present. o If the student is still not satisfied, he she should schedule an appointment with the Divisional Dean to discuss the situation.
-The dean may request that the chairperson also be present. o If the student is still not satisfied, he she should be advised of the formal appeal process.
+The chairperson also be present. o If the student is still not satisfied, he she should schedule an appointment with the Divisional Dean to discuss the situation.
+The dean may request that the chairperson also be present. o If the student is still not satisfied, he she should be present.
+The dean may request that the chairperson also be present.
+The student is still not satisfied, he she should be advised of the formal appeal process.